neuromorph/better-osd/README.md

 - `alt+f2` then type `r` and `enter`

 ## Settings
+Use the Profiles panel in settings to create and manage settings profiles.

-Use the settings panel of the extension for most common customizations:
+Use the Settings panel for most common customizations:

 * Position on Screen
 * Vertical/Horizontal Orientation